firethunder94/katchblog/content/ethnology/subdisciplines.md

 - feature-depth
 - feature-figcaption
 ---
-As an Ethnologist you pick a region where you want to do your research (that can be all over the world, even in your home country), and a topic what your research should be about.
+As an Ethnologist you pick a region where you want to do your research (that can be all over the world, even in your home country), and a topic on which your research is about.
 This topics can be summarised to subdisciplines of Ethnology, for example political structures, medicine or religion.

 <!--more-->